-Continued tooth aches, jaw pain, or swelling gums can really slow you down.
-They may also be a sign of a more serious problem that can’t be solved with over the counter pain relievers.
-Sometimes teeth must be removed to solve dental pain or infection and make your mouth healthy again.
+Continued toothaches, jaw pain or swelling gums can really slow you down.
+They may also be a sign of a more serious problem that can’t be solved with over-the-counter pain relievers.
+While our team always tries to save natural teeth, sometimes, a tooth has to be removed in order to eliminate pain or infection and make your mouth healthy again.

 Why Do I Need a Tooth Extraction?

 There can be different dental issues that require a tooth extraction.
 Here are the main reasons you might need a tooth extraction: